valentjn/vscode-ltex/CONTRIBUTING.md

 - You can star the [repository on GitHub](https://github.com/valentjn/vscode-ltex).
 - You can write a positive review on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=valentjn.vscode-ltex).
-- You can [gift a coffee](https://ko-fi.com/valentjn) to LTeX's maintainer/main developer.

 ## How to Report Bugs